Krasniqi: Genetics

 Lauka et al. (2022) tested Krasniqi and Nikaj men to test the correlation of oral traditions with genetic data.
 The Krasniqi and Nikaj men have the same patrilineal ancestor.
 As such, they both belong to the same branch haplogroup J2b-M241>L283.
 J-L283 is a Paleo-Balkan lineage which has been found in samples throughout the region from coastal Dalmatia (Bronze Age) to eastern Dardania (Roman era) as well as in Iron Age Daunians (Italy).
 It represents 14-18% of Albanian lineages.
 The oldest J-L283 sample in northern Albania is found in MBA Shkrel as early as the 19th century BCE.
-In northern Albania, IA Çinamak (Kukës County), half of them men carried J-L283.
+In northern Albania, IA Çinamak (Kukës County), half of the men carried J-L283.

 The Krasniqi and Nikaj lineages diverge after 1500 CE which is consistent with their origin story from the two brothers Kolë and Nikë Mekshi.
 The Margegaj belong to the Krasniqi lineage which confirms the oral tradition which considers them descendants of Kolë Mekshi.
-The Krasniqi and the Nikaj share the same progenitor with a man from Gashi from Luzhë, Tropojë ca. 1200 CE.
+The Krasniqi and the Nikaj share the same progenitor with Gashi tribe ca. 1200 CE.
 Their connection indicates that their lineage was present in its present location (Tropojë) in the Middle Ages.
 The Krasniqi share no close patrilineal relation with all other fis which their traditions connect them with.
-This highlights that oral traditions don't necessarily reflect "real" kinship relations, but are complex social constructs which are influenced by many different factors.
+This highlights that oral traditions do not necessarily reflect "real" kinship relations, but are complex social constructs which are influenced by many different factors.